A-gent/commLink/README.md

-## Welcome to Nick's Contact Portal
+## Welcome to Jake's Contact Portal

 This space serves as a landing-page for anyone in need of contacting me.